 My previous experience of Chichester is all dual carriageways, ring roads, and roundabouts.
 It’s an awful place to get across or around on a bike so getting through here before the shoppers wake up is another good reason for having set off pre-dawn.
 Out past Chichester I’m on the road up and over Harting Down.
 I’m into the pretty stuff now.
 The boring functional bit out of the way the bike ride proper has started…and the weather is flaming glorious.
 Briefly.
 Over Harting Down I sink into fog trapped between the hills.
 I find I’m suitably dressed again.
 The cold damp mist lingers for a good few miles before thinning and disappearing somewhere in the Meon Valley.
 The warmth returns.
 I realise all the times I’ve ridden west I’ve not passed through the valley before, usually I’m up on one of the ridges either side.
 I must remember this flat option between Petersfield and Winchester.
 It doesn’t last forever, and I soon find myself climbing over Wheely Down on familiar roads.

 The raked winter light is beautiful, sunshine falling slanted, shadows stretching long across the land even at midday.
 There’s a diluted look to everything as if painted in watercolour.
-The saturation of summer is still a way off, a reminder that’s it’s still not quite spring despite the rolled up sleeves and unzipped jersey.
+The saturation of spring is still a way off, a reminder that’s it’s still not quite spring despite the rolled up sleeves and unzipped jersey.

 What is less pleasant is the amount of rubbish on the side of the roads.
 With hedgerows and verges not overgrown before spring growth it is so apparent how much junk gets thrown out of car windows.
 Drinks cans (and who the hell needs all these energy drinks simply to sit on their arse), Macdonald’s cartons (one downside of having an instantly recognisable logo is we can see how much of your needless packaging ends up not in a bin), plastic water bottles, crisp bags and fag packets.
 It’s a dismal state of affairs and absolutely fucking depressing.

 Past Winchester, across A roads and a motorway, follow a river through softly curving hills, the undulations of Salisbury Plain dragging on the legs.
 Old Sarum Castle.
 A bright yellow butterfly floats by.
 In the Wylye Valley I realise it’s been a while since I’ve eaten and I’m not going to find any shops for a while.
 An emergency fruit juice and bag of crisps from a pub about to close.
 That gets me to a petrol station for a sarnie and a coffee so bad it’s poured down a drain.
-Lanes through Longleat Estate, which is part of Wiltshire Cycleway but feels like trespassing (and those lions are behind a fence somewhere aren’t they?)
+Lanes through Longleat Estate, which is part of Wiltshire Cycleway but feels like trespassing (and those lions are behind a fence aren’t they?)
 An industrial estate on the edge of Frome.
 Into the Cotswolds.

 I’m glad those first forty kilometres were flat because the next forty are going to corkscrew in and out of tight valleys.
 The sun drops as the hills ramp up.
 Run out of water just as I spot a chippy down a sidestreet in Radstock.
 Water bottle filled I climb out of the town as the sky glows pink for a moment and then it’s twilight.
 Two or three more climbs, the final one, the steepest, done in the dark.
 I remember I’m not on the normal bike I use for this sort of ride, the gears don’t go as low as my knees would like.
 A bat flitters past my head.
 At the summit I see the outskirts of Bristol sparkle in the distance.
 With the end in sight and the hills finished speed increases.